 Field-hunting tip

-Look in hot springs and limestone caves country — that is the host setting where travertine typically forms.
+Look in hot springs and limestone caves country, the host setting where travertine typically forms.
 If you start seeing calcite, aragonite in float, you are in the right ground.
 Field specimens usually show a banded, crustiform, massive habit, so train your eye for that shape before scanning the outcrop.
-In the U.S., the densest reported localities are in West Virginia, Wyoming — start trip planning there.
+In the U.S., the densest reported localities are in West Virginia, Wyoming, New York.
+Start trip planning there.